DorkHelmet/rankingsystems/README.md

 It could be argued that these numbers are too small, and too many players might end up on Legendary status, but the counter argument is that it is good because at Legendary tier is where the real competitive play starts.
 Making it doable for players to qualify to that level in the first month of Leaderboard Season feels reasonable, though an easy way to slow things down would be to make each tier 4 or even 5 levels instead of the proposed 3 levels, this would slow things down, but still make people feel like they are making progress.

 #### 4 Levels per tier
+If the system is expanded to 4 Levels per tier.

 |Win Rate|Apprentice|Disciple|Primus|Legendary|Total|
 |--------|--------|--------|--------|--------|--------|
 |100%|20|20|20|20| 80|